 First the Stats…

 Scientific name: Stomatopoda

 Now on to the Facts!

 1.)
-Mantis shrimp species, as a whole, can be divided into two categories: smashers or spearers; based on their claws and how they hunt.
+Mantis shrimp species, as a whole, can be divided into 2 categories: smashers or spearers; based on their claws and how they hunt.
 The peacock mantis shrimp is a smasher.

 2.)
 Even though they are called shrimp, they are actually a member of the Stomatopoda family.

 3.)
 Not only are they famous for their wallop of a punch, but they also have amazing eyes.
 Their eyes rest on independent stalks and have trinocular vision.
 This allows them to see in on objects with 3 separate regions.

 4.)
 They are able to see a special type of spiralling light called circularly polarized light.